magneticmojo/rock-paper-scissors-rest-api/README.md

 ## Areas of Improvement

 ### API and domain model design
-A winner attribute could be added for clarity instead of the gameResult attribute.
-Functionality for returning a playerNumber (for move requests) could be added.
+A winner attribute could be added for clarity in addition to the gameResult attribute.
+Functionality for returning a playerNumber (for move request responses) could be added.
 This would make it clearer in the response to the client which player number the player making a move has.
-RockPaperScissorsGameState implementations could have the gameId as a field to be included in the responses from the GET endpoint.
+RockPaperScissorsGameState implementations could have the gameId as a member field.
+The gameId value could then be included in the responses from the GET endpoint.
-Implementing a conversion to capitalize the move value received from the request could make the endpoint be more fail-safe from the client's point of view.
+Implementing a conversion to capitalize the move value received from the request body could make the endpoint for making moves be more fail-safe from the client's point of view.

+#### Endpoint Responses
+Some responses from the endpoints could be more detailed and descriptive.
+The responses could include more information.
+Especially the unsuccessful responses.
+Also, the formatting of the unsuccessful responses for invalid JSON format and "Empty, blank or null" could be more coherent with the other responses.

 #### Unique player id
 A UUID could be used to identify players, instead of the player name.
 This would make it possible